 Mr. A. Kevin Monahan, Vice Chairman of the Board and Chairman of the Governance Committee, is a row crop, beef cattle, and timber farmer and owner of Monahan Farms, LLC and Bowling Green Farms, LLC.
-Mr. Monahan also serves on the board of the Surry County, Virginia, Planning Commission (county planning), and the Colonial Agricultural Educational

-Foundation (provides funding for college scholarships and other youth education).
+Mr. Monahan also serves on the board of the Surry County, Virginia, Planning Commission (county planning), and the Colonial Agricultural Educational Foundation (provides funding for college scholarships and other youth education).

-Mr. R. Bertsch Cox is the Chief Financial Officer/CPA for James River Equipment (equipment dealer).
-He also serves as vice-chairman of the board and chairman of the finance committee for Virginia Foundation for Agriculture in the Classroom (provides youth agriculture education).
+Mr. R. Bertsch Cox is the Chief Financial Officer/CPA and shareholder for James River Equipment (equipment dealer).
+He also serves as chairman of the board for Virginia Foundation for Agriculture in the Classroom (provides youth agriculture education) and as a member of the Farm Credit System Audit Committee.

-Mrs. Jennifer U. Cuthbertson is a watermelon, pumpkin, goat, cattle, wheat, corn, soybean, grain sorghum, timber, and hay farmer, and a tax advisor for H&R Block.
+Mrs. Jennifer U. Cuthbertson, Audit Committee Chairman (effective January 1, 2020) is a watermelon, pumpkin, goat, cattle, wheat, corn, soybean, grain sorghum, timber, and hay farmer, and a tax advisor for H&R Block.
 Mrs. Cuthbertson was a business analyst for Southern States Cooperative (agricultural supply cooperative) until May 2009 and served as a seasonal customer service representative for FERIDIES (retail sales and promotion of Virginia peanuts).
+She works part-time as a Southampton County 4-H assistant.